China to start vaccinating children to age 3 as cases spread - NewsBreak

 China to start vaccinating children to age 3 as cases spread

-China becomes one of the very few countries in the world to start vaccinating children that young against the virus.
-Cuba, for one, has begun a vaccine drive for children as young as 2.
-The U.S. and many European countries allow COVID-19 shots down to age 12, though the U.S. is moving quickly toward opening vaccinations to 5- to 11-year-olds.

-Local city and provincial level governments in at least five Chinese provinces issued notices in recent days announcing that children ages 3 to 11 will be required to get their vaccinations.
+Local city and provincial level governments in at least five provinces issued notices in recent days announcing that children ages 3-11 will be required to get their vaccinations.

 The expansion of the vaccination campaign comes as parts of China take new clampdown measures to try to stamp out small outbreaks.
 Gansu, a northwestern province heavily dependent on tourism, closed all tourist sites Monday after finding new COVID-19 cases.
-Residents in parts of Inner Mongolia have been ordered to stay indoors because of an outbreak there.
+Residents in parts of Inner Mongolia have been ordered to stay indoors due to an outbreak there.

-The National Health Commission reported that 35 new cases of local transmission had been detected over the past 24 hours, four of them in Gansu.
-An additional 19 cases were found in the Inner Mongolia region, with others scattered around the country.
+The National Health Commission reported 35 new cases of local transmission had been detected over the past 24 hours, four of them in Gansu.
+Another 19 cases were found in the Inner Mongolia region, with others scattered around the country.

-China has employed lockdowns, quarantines and compulsory testing for the virus throughout the pandemic and has largely stamped out cases of local infection while fully vaccinating 1.07 billion people out of a population of 1.4 billion.
+China has employed lockdowns, quarantines and compulsory testing for the virus throughout the pandemic and has largely stamped out cases of local infection while fully vaccinating 1.07 billion people in its population of 1.4 billion.

 China’s most widely used vaccines, from Sinopharm and Sinovac, have shown efficacy in preventing severe disease and transmission of the virus, based on public data.
 But the protection they offer against the delta variant has not been answered definitively, although officials say they remain protective.